codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 In order to use `codemagic.yaml` for build configuration on Codemagic, it has to be committed to your repository.
 The name of the file must be `codemagic.yaml` and it must be located in the root directory of the repository.

-When detected in repository, `codemagic.yaml` is automatically used for configuring builds that are triggered in response to the events defined in the file, provided that a [webhook](../building/webhooks) is set up.
+When detected in the repository, `codemagic.yaml` is automatically used for configuring builds triggered in response to the events defined in the file, provided that a [webhook](../building/webhooks) is set up.

-Builds can be also started manually by clicking **Start new build** in Codemagic and selecting the branch and workflow to build in the **Specify build configuration** popup.
+Builds can also be started manually by clicking **Start new build** in Codemagic and selecting the branch and workflow to build in the **Specify build configuration** popup.

 ## Syntax